arthurBricq/minimal_personal_site/README.md

-# Minimal Personal Website
+# Minimal Personal Website Creator

-A very minimal personal webpage creator that you can fully customize.
+A minimal personal webpage creator that you can fully customize, written in python.

+I use this code to generate my personal website.

 ## To push your code